enyojs/ares-project/hermes/README.md

 		    "versionTag": "af34ef45",
 		}

 * `MKCOL` create a collection (a folder) into the given collection, as `name` passed as a query parameter (and therefore URL-encoded).
+When the `overwrite` parameter is explicitly set to `"false"` (as a string), `MKCOL` may fails with an HTTP status code `412/Resource Already Exists`.
 It returns a JSON-encoded single-level (depth=0) node descriptor of the new folder.

 		$ curl -d "" "http://127.0.0.1:9009/id/%2F?_method=MKCOL&name=tata"